 3. Recruit judges and mentors.
-They can be teachers or staff members, peers with expertise in coding, experts from the developer or design industry, local community leaders or individuals who would benefit from project ideas.
+They can be educators or staff, peers with expertise in coding, experts from the developer or design industry, local community leaders, or individuals who would benefit from project ideas.
 Judges don't have to wait until the showcase to meet the club.
 Consider inviting them as guest speakers to share their knowledge while learners are in the brainstorming or planning phase of their projects.
 4. Share and inspire.
 You may want to record the presentations.
 Share them with the broader community and create a highlight reel to inspire future club members.

 Certificate of Achievement

 Awarded to

 For

 Signature

 Date

 Swift Coding Club Modules

 Module 1: PhotoFrame App

 Module 2: QuestionBot App

-Module 3: ColourMix App
+Module 3: ColorMix App

 Module 4: ElementQuiz App

 Module 5: App Design Challenge

+Module 1

-Find out just how easy it is to build your very first app.
+Module 1 Overview Find out just how easy it is to build your very first app.
 In this module, you'll learn the key concepts and skills you need to build an app that can display basic UI components such as a photo.
 Understanding the basics of UI components is critical to creating any app, so it will come in handy as you expand your coding and app development skills.
-With this project, you'll also familiarise yourself with Xcode, Interface Builder and Simulator, and you'll learn how to use them together to build your own apps.
+With this project, you'll also familiarize yourself with Xcode, Interface Builder, and Simulator, and you'll learn how to use them together to build your own apps.

+Sessions 1-7

-Learn about values and experiment with values, variables and constants in Xcode playgrounds.
+Learn about values and experiment with values, variables, and constants in Xcode playgrounds.

 - Playground Basics

 - Naming and Identifiers

+- Strings

 - Constants and Variables

-- Strings

-Apply new skills and concepts to create a word game playground.
+Sessions 8-9 Apply new skills and concepts to create a word game playground.

-Build a PhotoFrame app in Xcode and Interface Builder.
+Sessions 10-12 Build a PhotoFrame app in Xcode and Interface Builder.

 Get Started with Xcode

 Find your way around Xcode playgrounds, and learn how to enter and change code in basic programs.

 Get Started: Explore programming basics and the roles of data inputs and outputs.

-What is Programming? (page 15) Values (page 16)
+What is Programming? (page 15) Values (page 16-17)

 Play: Learn how to enter and change code.

 Playground Basics playground (pages 27-29)

+2-3

 Naming and Identifiers

 Learn about the importance of naming in programming, and build some simple programs to solve problems.

 Get Started: Find out why naming and identifiers are important, and name key components for a new game as you sketch your design for it.

 Naming and Identifiers (pages 18-19)

-Play: Practise your naming skills as you build programs to solve simple problems.
+Play: Practice your naming skills as you build programs to solve simple problems.

 Naming and Identifiers playground (pages 30-33)

-Constants and Variables

-Learn how to declare variables and constants, and build a program to keep track of a score.

-Get Started: Compare variables and constants, and imagine your life as a program.

-Constants and Variables (page 20)

-Play: Build a program to help you track a game score.

-Constants and Variables playground (pages 38-41)
+4-5

 Strings

 Learn about strings and how to use them in your code to create a simple game.

 Get Started: Identify key properties of strings, and create your own chatbot responses.

-Strings (pages 23-24)
+Strings (page 20-21)

 Play: Build a fill-in-the-blanks game.

-Strings playground (pages 42-44)

-Word Games
+Strings playground(pages 38-40)

-Use your knowledge of values, constants and strings to create word games in playgrounds, then have club members try them out.
+Constants and Variable Learn how to declare variables and constants, and build a program to keep track of a score.
+Get Started: Compare variables and constants, and imagine your life as a program.
+Constants and Variables (pages 22) Play: Build a program to help you track a game score Constants and Variables playground (pages 41-44) 8-9 Word Games Use your knowledge of values, constants, and strings to create word games in playgrounds, then have club members try them out.
 Apply: Build a word-substitution game that results in funny stories.
 Word Games playground (pages 45-46)

+10-12

 PhotoFrame App

 Find your way around Xcode Interface Builder, and build and run a simple app.

 Apply: Build and view an app that displays a custom-framed photo.

 PhotoFrame app project (pages 48-73)